 What’s a T Break?

-If you use cannabis, at some point you should take a tolerance break.
+If you use cannabis, you should take a tolerance break at some point.

 Like anything else, your body builds up a tolerance: you need more to get high.
 A t-break could help you save money and also keep balance.

-The hard news is that if you partake most days, a true tolerance break should be at least 21 days long, since it takes around three weeks or more for THC to leave your system.
-(That’s because THC bonds to fat, which is stored in the body longer.)
+The challenging news is that if you partake most days, a true tolerance break should be at least 21 days long since THC takes around three weeks or more to leave your system.
+(THC bonds to fat, which is stored in the body longer.)

 Below you’ll find the T Break Guide developed by Tom Fontana at The University of Vermont.
 A printable version is available here.